kiosion/svelte-breakpoints/README.md

 # svelte-breakpoints
 Svelte component and helper function for creating easy dynamic layouts with CSS media queries.

+> **Note**
+> Since this package relies on CSS Media Query Listeners, content outside the Default slot is *not* rendered server-side.
+If you need conditional layouts based on screen sizes, and need SSR compatibility, use CSS `@media` queries in your styles instead.

 ## Installation
 Install using yarn or npm: